Msnehulak/Snake-in-Terminal/README.md

 # 🐍 Snake in Terminal

 This is my Snake in Terminal.
-I used Python to create this old and beautiful game.
+I used Python to create this old and beautiful game in terminal.

 ## 🛠 How to run it